Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Additional Notes on Experiments

 \section{Additional Notes on Experiments}

 The seeds that have been used in Section \ref{sec:hyperparams_eval} are the following: 8258, 710, 6930, 8829, 7602.
-We simply pass them as an argument (\texttt{--seed}) to the scripts from \texttt{cleanRL} and \texttt{stable-baselines3}.
+We simply pass them as an argument to the scripts from \texttt{cleanRL} and \texttt{stable-baselines3}.
 The specific version we used for the \texttt{stable-baselines3} framework is 2.4.
 This holds for both the algorithm implementations as well as their hyperparameter tuning framework in \texttt{rl-baselines3-zoo}.
 The seed we employed for the environments regarding the experiments conducted in Section \ref{sec:eval_learned_policies} is $2$.
+We provide the code for the StochNASim environment and PPO-TrXL in the supplementary material.